mickelindahl/hapi_orchestra_view/README.md

 Hapi plugin options

 - `options` Object with the following keys
-  - `name` [optional] name of object that are attached to server.methods holding library function/s
   - `templates` {array} List with available templates.
 Multiple templates having the same `name` will be merged
     - `[].id` {string} Template identifier